Aug 2024 to Dec 2026: PCB announces tender process for international media rights

 LAHORE: The Pakistan Cricket Board (PCB) has announced details of its Invitation to Tender (ITT) for international media rights across broadcast television, digital, audio, web and mobile platforms for all global territories for the period from August 2024 to December 2026.

-Interested parties or their authorised representatives can obtain the ITT documentation or relevant details by emailing pcb.bidding @pcb.com.pk during office hours (9am-5pm Pakistan time) until 1st July 2024.
+Interested parties or their authorised representatives can obtain the ITT documentation or relevant details by emailing [email protected] during office hours (9am-5pm Pakistan time) until 1st July 2024.
 The last date for submitting proposals in sealed envelopes is 10th July 2024 at 10.30am (PST), a PCB spokesman, said.

 According to him, the technical proposals will be opened on 10th July at 10.30am at the PCB offices, while the PCB will communicate the opening date of the financial proposals of the qualified bidders directly to them.